IDMNYU/DM-GY-6063-Creative-Coding-A-Fall-2020/schedule.md

   * discussion of campbell article
   * review your work, q&a - what worked for you and what didn't?
   * animation, and time discussion
+  * link of the week - [For Your Processing](https://fyprocessing.tumblr.com/)
   * _Assignment_
     * Watch the [videos on loops](https://www.youtube.com/playlist?list=PLnkvii1uWBvFPvNnW66SU9u5T1a35eKRp)
     * Watch the [videos  on functions]
     * Optional but encouraged [videos on translation]
     * **Read** [p5.js Tutorial on interaction](https://p5js.org/learn/interactivity.html), inparticular pay attention to the section on Events.
     * **Read** [The Art of Interactive Design Chapter 1](http://proxy.library.nyu.edu/sso/skillport?context=4587).
 Online access provided by NYU libraries. **Write a response** to this on your blog — Crawford defines interaction as something that can happen along a continuum, from a simple switch to a deep and engaging conversation.
 How do you define interaction?
 Would you consider a book to be interactive?
 What about a plant you need to care for?
 How about a puppy?
 What about your sketches?
     * **Suggested Reading** [Getting Started With p5.js](https://learning-oreilly-com.proxy.library.nyu.edu/library/view/make-getting-started/9781457186769/) Chapters 4-6.
 Online access provided by NYU libraries.
     * **Create** one of the following and post a link to the sketch on your website
       * Make a clock with p5js.
 Functions like second(), hour() and minute() are useful here!
 The clock can be [analogous to a real-world clock](https://p5js.org/examples/input-clock.html) or it could be an [abstract way of telling time](https://www.openprocessing.org/sketch/855977)